Technigo/project-music-releases/README.md

 # Music Releases
-This week we will practice React and creating components by using data from Spotify.
+This week we will practice React and creating components using data from Spotify.
-We builded a page which shows new album and single releases.
-This was a team task so I worked with Ajmal.
-We worked as a team from monday to thursday, but decided on friday's standup that we will both finnish the project individually to get more practice working with css.
-The project was nice and everything went super smoothly with Ajmal.
+We built a page that shows new albums and single releases.
+This was a team task, so I worked with Ajmal.
+We worked as a team from Monday to Thursday but decided on Friday's standup that we would finish the project individually to get more practice working with CSS.
+The project was excellent, and everything went super smoothly with Ajmal.

 ## The problem

-First it was super hard to understand how React works but after seeing some code from previous student we startted to understand more and more.
-We tried tto work as much as possible simultaniusly with the same file, so we ecould share the knowledge while working.
-On friady I spent some time to look how Spotify API works if I want to update this project later to constantly updating version with my own playlists.
+At first, it was super hard to understand how React works, but after seeing some code from the previous student, I started to understand it more and more.
+We worked as much as possible simultaneously with the same file to share knowledge while working.

+On Friday, I looked at how Spotify API works if I want to update this project later to update the version with my playlists constantly.
+Still, some research is left to do there.

 ## View it live